mozilla/mig/doc/runner.rst

 duration string value, the runner will wait the specified duration after action expiry before fetching results (for example to ensure all results are written to the database by the scheduler).

+The `checkdirectory` option specifies the number of seconds that elapse between scans of the runner directory for job changes.
+The runner will automatically add or remove jobs as new jobs are added in the spool directory.
+When the runner identifies changes to a job, this will be indicated in the log file as the old job configuration will be removed and the new configuration installed.

 The `directory` option specifies the root directory that stores all the mig-runner related control information.
 A typical runner directory may look